Our Science Programme

 Phytoplankton underpin the marine ecosystem and are responsible for 50% of all photosynthesis on Earth, however over the last half century phytoplankton abundance has declined by 40%; we need to study these global changes.

-Archiving plastics and biological material from for future chemical analysis
+Archiving plastics and biological material for future chemical analysis

 Dr. Jennifer Lynch, National Institute of Standards and Technology and Melissa Jung, M.S., Center for Marine Debris Research at Hawaii Pacific University